matheustguimaraes/distributed-django-backend/README.md

 :heavy_check_mark: When a stock request is received, this service should query an external API to get the stock information.
 For this challege, use this API: `​https://stooq.com/q/l/?s={stock_code}&f=sd2t2ohlcvn&h&e=csv​`.

-### Bonuses
+### Bonus

-Finished bonuses features:
+Bonus features:

 :heavy_check_mark: Add unit tests for the bot and the main app. \
 :heavy_check_mark: Use JWT instead of basic authentication for endpoints.

-Also, not requested:
+Not requested bonus features:

-:heavy_check_mark: CRUD created using Django to easier user authentication. \
+:heavy_check_mark: Login, Register and Homepage pages to authenticate user and request JWT token. \
 :heavy_check_mark: Project created with Docker for easier project setup and deploy. \
 :heavy_check_mark: Endpoints documented using Postman.